uswds/uswds-compile/README.md

 - **Update USWDS assets with `copyAssets`.** Don't update assets with `init`, use the `copyAssets` task.
 This task updates static assets (like images, fonts, and compiled JavaScript) only and you don't risk clobbering your customizations.
 - **Compile only from a single Sass entry point.** Define the location of this entry point with `paths.dist.theme`.
 If you have project Sass files outside the `paths.dist.theme` directory, load these files into your single entry point via `@forward`, `@use`, or `@import`.
 To include these project Sass files in your `gulp watch` task, set `paths.src.projectSass` to your project Sass directory.
 The Sass will still compile from the single entry point located in `paths.dist.theme`.
 - **Only check theme files and custom icons into version control.** You should have a build process that copies static assets like images, fonts, and compiled JavaScript from the `uswds` package.
 This assures that these assets are up-to-date with whatever version of USWDS you're using.
 You only need to track your customizations (like settings, theme files, custom icons, and your gulpfile) in version control.
+- **Staying up-to-date with USWDS.** When updating your project's version of USWDS; code won't be copied over until you run the `npx gulp update` command.
+You can see all of the required changes available on the [USWDS releases](https://github.com/uswds/uswds/releases) page.

 ### Updating the USWDS icon sprite